Issakenny/COVIDestimator/README.md

 # #BuildForSDG Cohort-1 Python Assessment

-> Build an overly simplified COVID-19 infection impact estimator
+> Build an overly simplified COVID-19 infection impact estimator.

 This is an eligibility assessment for the 2020 [#BuildforSDG](https://buildforsdg.andela.com/) program